Skogskyrkogarden

 Frederik Dawson

-Similar to other reviews, my visit to Skogskyrkogården or the Woodland Cemetery in Southern Stockholm was surprisingly enjoyable.
-When I reached the T-Bana station I also surprised the pronunciation of this place similar to Ian Cade did, and when I arrived the main entrance I really surprised again for the landscape design that totally different with other cemeteries.
-The entrance pathway dictates every eye sights to the big granite cross and the crematorium.
+Netherlands - 09-May-12 -Similar to other reviews, my visit to Skogskyrkogården or the Woodland Cemetery in Southern Stockholm was surprisingly enjoyable.
+When I reached the T-Bana station I also surprised the pronunciation of this place similar to Ian Cade did, and when I arrived the main entrance, I really surprised again for the landscape design that totally different with other cemeteries.
+The entrance pathway dictates every eye sight to the big granite cross and the crematorium.
 And when my eye at the crematorium I saw smoke come up, a sign of cremation took place.
-Since I saw smoke I decided to change my intention to the mediation grove which was located on the right hill of the whole landscape.
-As I visit in early spring time, all trees were leafless and quite spooky; however, the grove was really amazing.
+Since I saw smoke, I decided to change my intention to the mediation grove which was located on the right hill of the whole landscape.
+As I visit in early springtime, all trees were leafless and quite spooky; however, the grove was really amazing.
 I was really admired the architect for this genius landscape design, simple but easily inspired for spiritual meditation.
 After the meditation grove I went to see some part of the real cemetery, all the grave sites were well organized in the pine forest.

 Klaus Freisinger